Trusted by world-class organizations

 Frequently Asked Questions

-- How do you choose the right research methods?
-Based on research goals, user availability, and the type of data needed.
+- How do you choose research methods?
+Based on the questions you want to answer and the type of data needed.

-- Can user research planning be adjusted during the process?
-Yes, plans can be flexible to adapt to new findings or constraints during research.
+- Can user research planning change during a project?
+Yes, plans often adjust as new insights emerge or constraints arise.